Measures the level of 25-hydroxyvitamin D in a blood sample.

 There are two major forms of Vitamin D:

-- Vitamin D2 (ergocalciferol): Vitamin D2 is created in plants, such as yeast or mushrooms.
+- Vitamin D2 (ergocalciferol): This is created in plants, such as yeast or mushrooms.
 It is also available as a supplement and in fortified foods.

-- Vitamin D3 (cholecalciferol): Vitamin D3 is generated in the skin when it is exposed to sunlight.
+- Vitamin D3 (cholecalciferol): This is generated in the skin when it is exposed to sunlight.
 It is also found in some animal-based foods and may be consumed in certain fortified foods or dietary supplements.

 Both vitamin D2 and D3 need to go through chemical changes before being able to be used by the body.
-These changes occur in the liver and the kidneys and convert vitamin D into measurable substances called 25-hydroxyvitamin D and 1,25-dihydroxyvitamin D:
+These changes occur in the liver and the kidneys and convert vitamin D into measurable substances called 25-hydroxyvitamin D (25(OH)D) and 1,25-dihydroxyvitamin D (1,25(OH)2D).

 Vitamin D testing is ordered to determine if a deficiency, insufficiency, or toxic level of vitamin D is present or to monitor treatment for a previously diagnosed deficiency.

-Your health care provider may order a vitamin D blood test for you if you are experiencing symptoms of a vitamin D deficiency, such as:
+Your health care provider may order a vitamin D blood test if you are experiencing symptoms of a vitamin D deficiency, such as:

 - Weakening of the bones